SoxMax/FG-Size-Changes/README.md

 # FG-Size-Changes
 Extension for Fantasy Grounds'  3.5 and Pathfinder rulesets that adds a effects for manipulating a character's size.

-**SIZE** effect will modify a player's attack, ac, cmd, cmb, fly skill, stealth skill and damage dice on weapons.
+**SIZE** effect will modify attack, ac, cmd, cmb, fly skill, stealth skill and damage dice on weapons.
+Additionally it will modify the Space the occupied on the battle grid, and optionally the Reach using a best guess.
 **ESIZE** will modify a player's damage dice on weapons.

 The 3.5 rules for size changes: http://www.d20srd.org/srd/combat/movementPositionAndDistance.htm#bigandLittleCreaturesInCombat